quantumarmadillo/quantumarmadillo/README.md

 - 💞️ **Can the signals actually be traced?** [SETUP INFO](/SETUP.md)

 - 📫 I'm BUSY.
 I'm not responding to messages.
 Nothing personal.
+Just too many trolls.
+So, consider why the current state of our development is like it is.

 - 😄 Pronouns: Whatever.
 Be clever.